And well, let me take a cigar out of my court meeting.

 And I've not heard the tape at this one.

-I've just heard Romney's tape.
+I've just heard Romney say it.

 But what happens is, since they're big money people, you get to ask them questions.

-They let and some of these people, I've been there.
+And some of these people, I've been there.

 They're lost.

-They they agree with the other guy.
+They agree with the other guy.

 I have been to these things.

-I have been pointed out and looked at by top dog candidates, and they have said, Don't you say a word of this on the radio tomorrow?
+I have been pointed out and looked at by top dog candidates, and they have said, don't you say a word of this on the radio tomorrow.

 And they launch and they tell these donors.